18th Century Screw-Barrel Microscopes

 According to Clay & Court (1932: 45-49), Wilson's screw-barrel microscopes present three subsequent developmental stages:

-The first type described by Wilson (1702, figure above), came with a compass microscope where the lenses were mounted on a fork-shaped spike.
+The first type described by Wilson (1702, the figure above), came with a compass microscope where the lenses were mounted on a fork-shaped spike.
 The screw-barrel microscope had a cork divider between the two brass plates where the slider was intended to be housed.

 The second type described by Wilson (1706) is represented by MHS 17260 and perhaps also No. 17 in Giordano (2012: 38-9).
 A fitting etui with sliders (MHS 30819) most likely accompanied this set.
 This type had already a thick leather divider instead of the cork one, and the brass handle was shared between the two instruments.

 The third type described by Wilson in a pamphlet published sometimes between 1706 and 1710 (Clay & Court 1932: 46).
 It is represented by Wellcome M0010947.
 Here, a special lens holder for viewing opaque specimens was added together with a two-sided sample holder, one featuring small forceps and the other being a sharp spike where an insect or a plant can be skewered.
 One side of the lens holder was screwed into the lens bore, to the other a lens was screwed facing the sharp or forceps end of the specimen holder.
 The latter was placed into a slot within the thick leather divider, hence it could be focused by turning the barrel.
-This apparatus made the compass microscope unnecessary, thus third generation screw barrel microscopes (as the one seen here) were not supplied with a compass microscope anymore.
+This apparatus made the compass microscope unnecessary, thus third-generation screw barrel microscopes (as the one is seen here) were not supplied with a compass microscope anymore.
 The lens and specimen holders for opaque objects were significantly improved by Edmund Culpeper and Edward Scarlett, making the slotted thick leather divider unnecessary.

 Clay, R. & Court, T. 1932.
 The History of the Microscope.
 London.